Towcestrians Sports Club: Cricket

+Facilities include outdoor nets and an artificial wicket.

 Towcestrians Cricket Club is affiliated to English and Wales Cricket Board, Steelbacks In The Community, and Northampton & District Youth Cricket League.

 Hockey

 Towcestrians Hockey currently have 2 men, 5 lady, juniors and a mixed team.

 Softball

 Towcester Tigers backed up by GB player Alex Reynolds.
 Other notable success for the team was, Laura Simpson has tried for Softball Academy and has been accepted into High Performance Academy, and Youth Sports Trust National Talent Camp as a softball player.
 She has also been asked to represent GB in the Netherlands in January 2016 at an Indoor softball tournament and selected as eligible for trials for the GB women’s team to play at the world championships in Canada in July.

 Netball

-The Netball section at Towcestrians Sports Club is a thriving social team where all abilities are welcome.

-Playing in the Towcester Netball League, Wellingborough Netball League, and affiliated to England Netball.
+The Netball section at Towcestrians Sports Club is a mixed-ability recreational team that plays in the Towcester Netball League, Wellingborough Netball League, and is affiliated to England Netball.